Sayrite

 Sayrite (Pb2(UO2)5O6(OH)24(H2O)) is an alteration product of uraninite named after the X-ray crystallographer David Sayre.
-Sayrite contains hydrogen, oxygen, uranium, and lead.
+Sayrite contains hydrogen, oxygen, uranium and lead.
 It is mined at Shinkolobwe Mine, (Kasolo Mine), Kambove District, Haut-Katanga, Democratic Republic of the Congo.
-It is usually orange in color, but also can be reddish and yellowish.
-It is in the monoclinic crystal system.
+It is usually orange in color but also can be reddish and yellowish and is in the monoclinic crystal system.